Beluga Lentil Brownies

 - 60g plain flour

-- 1 large red chilli, de-seeded, finely chopped
+- 1 large mild red chilli, de-seeded, finely chopped

-Pre-Heat your oven to 180c/Gas 4 / Rack Position Middle Shelf.
+- Pre-Heat your oven to 175c/ Rack Position Middle Shelf.

-1. Put the 300g sugar, water and 30g cocoa powder into a small saucepan.
+- Put the 300g sugar, water and 30g cocoa powder into a small saucepan.
 Bring to the boil.
 Add the Beluga lentils.
 Bring back to the boil.
 Take the pan off the heat.
-Leave to macerate for 10 minutes
+Leave to macerate for 10 minutes.
+Strain the Beluga lentils through a sieve into a clean saucepan.
+Leave the lentils to cool.
+Boil the chocolate syrup until it is just thick enough to coat the back of a spoon.
+Leave to cool.

 How'd you get on?